U.S. Visas

 Registration Criteria: The marriage should take place within one month after the application is submitted.

-Comments: In February 2011, the Tajik Parliament initiated changes to the Family Code which oblige foreign citizens to fulfill certain commitments to marry a Tajik citizen.
-All foreigners who wish to marry Tajik citizens must sign marriage contracts and live at least one year in Tajikistan before marriage.
-In cases of divorce, foreign citizens must provide their Tajik ex-spouses with housing.
+Comments: In February 2011, the Tajik Parliament initiated changes to the Family Code, which requires foreign citizens to fulfill certain commitments before they can marry a Tajik citizen.
+They must live in Tajikistan at least one year before the marriage, sign marriage contracts, and provide housing to their future spouse.

 Divorce Certificates